m10c/api-read-hook/README.md

 - Predictable default mode of operation: fresh data is always fetched when the component first mounts.
 - Pagination support (flexible enough for any server mechanism).
-- Manual invalidation controls to wipe out stale responses across all components.
+- Manual invalidation controls to wipe out stale responses across all components, including automatic time-based invalidation.
 - Configurable per-instance or via React context.
 - Full type-safety with TypeScript, including easy typing of expected responses
   (Flow support coming soon).
 - Supports chaining API multiple dependent API requests.
-- Opt-in fine-grained control of a response cache, with clear identification of stale responses.
+- Opt-in fine-grained control of a response cache, with clear identification of stale responses and their age.
 - **TODO**: A global cache,
   which can persist across screen unmounts.